-Leaside had its birth in railways.
-First was the Ontario and Quebec Railway which bought land from the Lea family (where the name Leaside comes from) during a railway mania in the 1870s.
-When O&QR ran into trouble, their rail line was leased (for 999 years!) to Canadian Pacific Railways which built maintenance shops and a station to service the original Union Station in Toronto.
+Deeply embedded in the history of the city’s railways, Leaside was named after the Lea family.
+In the 1870s, Ontario and Quebec Railway (O&QR) bought land from the Lea family during a railway mania, a station was named Leaside in honour of William Lea.
+When O&QR ran into trouble, their rail line was leased (for 999 years!) to Canadian Pacific (CP) Railways which built maintenance shops and a station to service the original Union Station in Toronto.
 This station continued to operate until 1970 when CP discontinued passenger service.

-Planning to develop the area, Canadian Northern Railway had, by 1912, bought up most of the land that now forms Leaside.
+In 1912, Canadian Northern Railway had bought up most of the land that now forms Leaside.
 They hired Fredrick Todd, an architect and town-planner from Montreal to plan the town which included the first planned industrial development park in Canada.

 The Town of Leaside was incorporated in 1913.
-This same year saw the birth of Canadian Wire and Cable.
+In 1914, Leaside saw its first industry, the creation of Canadian Wire and Cable (CWC).
 CWC played a strong role in supporting the community through employment, a bank, and subsidizing infrastructure during its first decades.

-During World War 1, CWC created the Leaside Munitions Company and produced record quantities of munitions for British and, later, U.S. governments.
+During World War I, CWC created the Leaside Munitions Company and produced record quantities of munitions for British and, later, U.S. governments.

 After the war, the airfield went into private hands as the Toronto Flying Club, the first private club aerodrome in Canada.
-The last hanger was removed in 1971.
+The last hangar was removed in 1971.

 1918 saw the fist “aero-mail” delivery from Toronto to Montreal starting at the Leaside Aerodrome.
 This was the first regular air-mail service in North America.
 A plaque on Broadview and Brentcliffe testifies to this accomplishment, standing on what was the northern boundary of the airfield.